 - Start the back backswing directly in line with the target.

 - Swing to hit the ball first.

-- Adjust the backswing for distance of shot and swing as though throwing the club head to the target.
-This is the basic pitch and run shot.
+- Adjust backswing for distance of shot and swing as though throwing the club head to the target.

-- On short pitches or on down sloping greens, open up the club head, and then align the shaft to the large portion of the club head.
+- On short pitches open up the club head than align the shaft to the large portion of the club head.